dotnet/designs/accepted/2022/FunctionPointers.md

     Type modifiedType fieldInfo.GetRequiredCustomModifiers()[0]; // IsVolatile
 }
 ```

+However, the `GetModifiedXxxType()` methods will return these modifiers from the root field, property or parameter type.

 ## Supporting both runtime- and and static-reflection
 Previous discussions included the suggestion that both calling conventions and modified types are only exposed from the [`MetadataLoadContext`](https://learn.microsoft.com/dotnet/api/system.reflection.metadataloadcontext) class since it is the preferred approach to read metadata (vs. runtime reflection) due to being agnostic to the runtime referenced by the various reflected types.
 However, this design proposes full fidelity between the runtime and `MetadataLoadContext` (other runtimes besides the CoreCLR, including Mono and AOT runtimes, will need to be updated of course).